Most Holy Redeemer Church, San Francisco: History

-The parish was established by the Roman Catholic Archdiocese of San Francisco in 1900 and describes itself as "an inclusive Catholic community – embracing all people of good faith – Catholics as well as those people interested in learning about the Catholic experience – regardless of their background, gender, race, social status or sexual orientation."
+The parish was established by the Roman Catholic Archdiocese of San Francisco in 1900.
+It describes itself as "an inclusive Catholic community – embracing all people of good faith – Catholics as well as those people interested in learning about the Catholic experience – regardless of their background, gender, race, social status or sexual orientation."
 The current pastoral team head is Fr.
 Matt Link, C.PP.S.

 In The Mayor of Castro Street: The Life and Times of Harvey Milk, Randy Shilts mentions the church several times.
 The church was later vandalized by anti-Proposition 8 protesters, although many churchgoers were opposed to the ballot initiative.

 For many years, Most Holy Redemer was the home of Father William Young, one of the select priests in the Bay Area qualified to celebrate the Tridentine Mass.
 Father Young celebrated this weekdays at Most Holy Redeemer, and each Sunday at St. Vincent's Holy Rosary Chapel in Marinwood.